espenwaaga/doc/docs/how-to-guides/persistence/kafka/access.md

 ## 0. Prerequisites

 You need an existing topic to access.
-See [Create a Kafka topic](create.md) for how to create a topic.
+See [Create a Kafka topic](./create.md) for how to create a topic.

-## 1. Enable access to the relevant pool in your [manifest](/reference/nais-application/application.md)
+## 1. Enable access to the relevant pool in your workload definition

 ???+ note ".nais/app.yaml"